lilis-organics/minifarm-api/README.md

 * koa for rest api (router, logger, error handling)
 * jest for unit testing
 * superagent as HTTP client (axios )
-* introduced multiple routers for modularity
+* introduce multiple routers for modularity
 * run on debug mode
 * use koa-body to support multipart, urlencoded and json request bodies
 * use boom for HTTP-friendly error objects